-- Applications that allow first responders to reliably share videos, text messages, photos, and other information during incidents in near real-time; - Advanced capabilities, like camera-equipped connected drones and robots, to deliver images of wildfires, floods, or other events; - Improved location services to help with mapping capabilities during rescue and recovery operations; and - Wearables that could relay biometric data of a patient to the hospital or alert when a fire fighter is in distress.
+- Applications that allow first responders to reliably share videos, text messages, photos, and other information during incidents in near real-time; - Advanced capabilities, like camera-equipped connected drones and robots, to deliver images of wildfires, floods, or other events; - Improved location services to help with mapping capabilities during rescue and recovery operations; and - Wearables that could relay biometric data of a patient to the hospital or an alert when a fire fighter, police officer, or paramedic is in distress.

-Network technology will also be tested and validated through the FirstNet Innovation and Test Lab, located in Boulder, Colorado, to ensure first responders have the public safety grade, proven tools they need and can trust during disasters and emergencies.
+Network technology will also be tested and validated through the FirstNet Innovation and Test Lab, located in Boulder, Colorado, to ensure first responders have the public safety grade, proven tools they need and can trust day-to-day and during disasters and emergencies.